gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Upgrade packaged PostgreSQL server

-**As of GitLab 11.11, PostgreSQL 9.6.X and 10.7 are shipped with Omnibus GitLab.**

-You can follow the instructions for manually upgrading PostgreSQL to 10.x.

-For GitLab 12.0 or later, we will be automatically upgrading the database to 10.x unless specifically opted out.
-To opt out, run
+`omnibus-gitlab` provides a command `gitlab-ctl pg-upgrade` to update the packaged PostgreSQL server to a later version (if one is included in the package). `omnibus-gitlab` will automatically update PostgreSQL to the [default shipped version](../package-information/postgresql_versions.md) during packages, upgrades, unless specifically opted out.

+To opt out of automatic PostgreSQL upgrade during GitLab package upgrades, run:

 ```shell
 sudo touch /etc/gitlab/disable-postgresql-upgrade